airatns/cuisine/README.md

 ![example workflow](https://github.com/airatns/cuisine/actions/workflows/main.yml/badge.svg)

-**Cuisine** is the project for publishing recipes, which allows users to subscribe to individual authors, add recipes to the favorites, download a list of ingredients of recipes they like.
+**Cuisine** is the project for publishing national recipes, which allows users to subscribe to individual authors, add recipes to the favorites, download a list of ingredients of recipes they like.
 Authentication was realized via an Authtoken.
 Also realized filtering by tags and custom pagination, downloading a list of ingredients in pdf.
 The backend was developed in Python using Django Rest Framework.
 The API was used for server and application interaction.
 The project has been deployed **[to the server](http://46.18.107.21/recipes)** in three containers: Nginx, PostgreSQL, Django.
 CI and CD configured via GitHub Actions.

 ## **User roles:**